How the Tuskegee Airmen Rose Above Racism | KCET

 Many of the Tuskegee Airmen continued to blaze a path in aviation, enabling others to follow.
 Lt.
 Col. Robert Friend served in both Vietnam and Korea during his twenty-eight years in the Air Force.
 He also worked on space launch vehicles and formed an aerospace company.
 Edward A. Gibbs founded Negro Airmen International after he served as a civilian flight instructor in the U.S. Aviation Cadet Program.
 Clarence Huntley Jr. served in the Korean War then worked as a skycap at the Los Angeles International and Burbank Airports.
 Marion Rodgers worked in communications at North American Aerospace Defense Command (NORAD), then served as a program developer for the Apollo 13 project.

 After paving the way toward equality, their legacy persists, encouraging others to continue that battle for equality today.
 The first black woman Air Force pilot, Teresa Claiborne, drew inspiration from the Tuskegee Airmen saying, “They made me know all things were possible.”
-President George W. Bush awarded the congressional medal of honor to the airmen in 2007 in recognition for valor in action against the enemy.
+President George W. Bush awarded the Congressional Gold Medal to the airmen in 2007 in recognition for valor in action against the enemy.

 The Tuskegee Airmen fought through ignorance and prejudice to have distinguished military and civilian careers, proving to every skeptic that excellence is not a matter of color or race, but the result of commitment and determination.
 On the shoulders of these incredible men and women, many more will rise above preconceived notions to inspire those yet to come.